0branch/boron/doc/UserManualGL.md

 ----------

 A draw program is a list of display operations compiled to byte-code.
-It is reminiscent of the GL display list (now deprecated in OpenGL 3.0).
+It is reminiscent of the OpenGL 1.0 display list (now deprecated in OpenGL 3.0) but operates on modern elements such as shaders and vertex buffers.

 **NOTE**: The terms *draw program* and *draw list* are used interchangeably.